-If you like what you played you can call it quits, but if not you can do another take.
-Most people do several takes – or passes of the song – to find the one they like the best.
+If you like what you played you can call it quits, but most people do several takes – or passes of the song – to find the one they like the best.
 Be sure to create a new track for each take unless your DAW has a “takes” feature.

 What I Use:

-Once you get the basics dialed in, there are many great sites chock full of knowledge.
-I follow Graham at The Recording Revolution on Youtube.
-He’s got tons of videos with tips and examples of how to improve your recording techniques and mixes.
 Sound On Sound is a British magazine with an ever-expanding, if slightly outdated-looking, site.
 Lots of articles on things like acoustic treatment and how to mic vocals and guitar/uke at the same time (not as easy as you’d think!).
-Definitely one to poke around on.

 Your library will have books on the subject.